anita-lyubenova/Network-Decision-Making/README.md

 The Agent-based Model (ABM) used in this project follows a simple decision-making process:

-1. Agents: Agents represent individuals in the network and have attributes that influence their decision-making.
+1. Agents: Agents represent individuals in the network and have attributes (like attitudes/preferences) that influence their decision-making.

 2. Decision Options: Decision options are choices available to the agents, and they also have attributes.